MateusAraujoP/Product-of-Matrices/README.md

 # Product-of-Matrices
-Simple algorythim that multiplies a mxn matrix by an nxp matrix.
+Simple algorithm that multiplies a mxn matrix by an nxp matrix.